Highlighter56/Brakeys-Game/README.md

 -----Branch: playerStateMachine-----

-Commit 2: Move Player Code into the appropriate states to organize No2 that the State Machine exist, Im going to move as much player code into its proper section as possible
+Commit 2: Move Player Code into the appropriate states to organize Now that the State Machine exist, Im going to move as much player code into its proper section as possible I alos implemented Wall Jumping by adding the if sliding condition to the jump handeling

 Commit 1: Create the State Machine switch statments dont exist in Godot, instead they have mathc, which function similarly